robertcardona/sat-parser/README.md

 ### Compatible OSes

-We tested the interactions between `soap_utils` and SOAP on MacOS Sonoma and MacOS Sequoia using SOAP 15.5.0.
+We tested the interactions between `soap_utils` and SOAP on MacOS Sonoma and MacOS Sequoia using SOAP 15.5.0, and on Windows 11 using SOAP 15.6.1.

 TODO:

- - [ ] Windows 11 (running in UTM on ARM M2)
  - [ ] Ubuntu 22.04 (running in UTM on ARM M2)

 ## Contributing